 Featuring wagon rides, a children’s play area, a tour train, a cow train, food trucks, a wine tasting room, a market, oh…and tulips.
 Lots and lots of tulips!
 Forty acres of tulips create a colorful carpet laid out before Mt.
 Hood, creating a stunning backdrop for photos and making memories with your kids.

-Cost in 2020: tickets are required for entry and range from $5 for an Individual Weekday ticket to $85 for a bus season pass.
-Check their website for updates about COVID-19 closures – their season opening is currently on delay.
+Cost in 2023: tickets are required for entry and range from $15 for an Individual Weekday ticket to $55 for a Weekend Family Car pass.

 Directions: from Eugene, I-5 North to Exit 271 and the Woodburn Interchange.
 Turn right (east) .
 Follow the signs toward Molalla (Hwy.
 211) for 6 miles and turn right (south) on S. Meridian Road.
 Follow 2 miles and the farm is on the left hand side.

 Tips for visiting: plan to go early!
 If you can go on a weekday, that’s best as the crowds are lower.
 Weekends are very busy, but you can buy tickets to arrive in time for sunrise!

 We first visited Schreiner’s Iris Garden maybe 10 years ago.
 We were so in awe with our experience that we’ve visited nearly every year since.
 Their bloom season and coinciding Iris Fest is from Mother’s Day weekend to May 31 annually.